With its rugged landscapes, geysers and lagoons, these are the best places to visit in the Atacama Desert, Chile.

 This area is also paradise for stargazers, so don’t forget to look up and take it all in.
 It’ll make you feel pretty small!
 In my opinion, one of the best things to do in San Pedro De Atacama is spend an evening just a few minutes from the town, where there’s no light pollution, and look up at the incredible starry sky.

-Are you planning to visit the Atacama Desert?
+I hope you’ve enjoyed reading about the top things to do in the Atacama Desert!
+Are you planning to visit soon?
 Which places can’t you want to see for yourself?
 Let me know in the comments below!